nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Match specified property to buyers: `matchprop`

-Intelligently matches a property in the database to all buyers who might be interested in that property.
+Intelligently matches a property in your database to all buyers who might be interested in that property.
 The property's price must be within the buyer's price range and the buyer should desire at least one of the property's characteristics.

 <div markdown="span" class="alert alert-primary">:exclamation: **Note:**